angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 6. Setup IDE shortcut to run Angular Schematics (usually `CTRL ALT SHIFT S`)
 7. Eslint working in the IDE (may need manual setup and selecting of the `working directory`)
 8. (part of exercise) Pre-configure most commonly used schematics like `component`, `directive`, ...
-9. NPM troubleshooting, try to run `npm i <package-name> --registry https://registry.npmjs.org` in case package installation fails
+9. pnpm troubleshooting, try to run `pnpm add <package-name> --registry https://registry.npmjs.org` in case package installation fails

+Install pnpm 12.4.2 using `npm install --global pnpm@12.4.2` and confirm it with `pnpm --version`.
+If a global bin directory is missing, run `pnpm setup` and reopen your terminal.

 ## TODO 1 - Learn how to use Angular CLI

-0. Confirm that there is at least Node.js `22.12` (or `24.0`) or above installed by running `node -v` in the console
+0. Confirm that there is a supported Node.js version (`^22.22.3`, `^24.15.0`, or `>=26.0.0`) installed by running `node -v` in the console
-1. Run `ng version` to confirm the version of your global Angular CLI (should be **21**).
-If not, please update it using `npm i -g @angular/cli@latest`.
+1. Run `ng version` to confirm the version of your global Angular CLI (should be **22**).
+If not, please update it using `pnpm add -g @angular/cli@22`.
 2. Run `ng help` command to see all the available Angular CLI commands
 3. Try running `ng <some-command> --help` (please use `ng new --help`) as we're not in Angular workspace yet

 ## TODO 2 - Create new Angular workspace

 1. Workspaces are created using `ng new` command, but before we execute it explore available options
-2. Run `ng new exercise-angular-cli` command **with options** that disable the creation of an initial application `--create-application false` and `--strict` for TypeScript strict mode
+2. Run `ng new exercise-angular-cli --package-manager pnpm` command **with options** that disable the creation of an initial application `--create-application false` and `--strict` for TypeScript strict mode
 3. Make sure to answer all the prompts (eg config for your favorite AI tooling)
 4. Once done, explore the generated workspace folder in your console and inspect the generated files in your IDE (eg `cd exercise-angular-cli`)